 Faculty & Staff Directory

+Dr. Parrella formally retired in June of 2015 but she continues to teach on occasion in the School of Communication specializing in Communication and Conflict Management, Mediation, Negotiation.
+She has taught a variety of courses in Communication including Media Ethics, Communication Processes and Practices, Nonverbal Communication, and Interpersonal and Intercultural Communication.
 With the Fall, 2011 publication of "Consensus-building Journalism: An Immodest Proposal" and "What Mediation Looks Like for Journalists," in Harvard's Nieman Reports.
-Dr. Parrella is initiating a national project attempting to combine mediation and journalism.
-The goal of this project is to provide an alternative to conflict-driven narratives by establishing more common ground on controversial issues through online public participation facilitated by participating journalists.
-The article may be found online at www.niemanreports.org.
+Dr. Parrella initiated a national project combining mediation and journalism.
+The goal of this project is to provide an alternative to conflict-driven narratives by establishing more common ground on controversial issues through online public discourse.

 Professional & Community Affiliations

 Dr. Parrella has held state and national offices in a variety of professional and civic organizations including the Society of Professionals in Dispute Resolution (now the Association of Conflict Resolution) the Peace Communication Commission and the Applied Communication Division of the National Communication Association, the National Peace Institute Foundation and the American Civil Liberties Union.
 She has chaired many conference panels, presented numerous papers and has been a featured speaker on issues of conflict and peacemaking at home and abroad.